-Bake the bird: Thanksgiving Day is tops for cooking injuriesNovember 21st, 2012 in Health
+Bake the bird: Thanksgiving Day is tops for cooking injuriesNovember 21, 2012 in Medicine & Health / Health

 More than 141 serious fires and hot-oil burns have been reported from the use of turkey fryers over the past decade, according to the U.S. Consumer Product Safety Commission.

 And no one knows that better than Serafino Alfe.
 The 87-year-old Mount Prospect resident made national news last year when he wound up at the Loyola Burn Center with third-degree burns – the worst type of burn – on his leg.